 What part of the brain makes up about 30 percent of the total human brain – compared with just 11 percent for chimpanzees, 7 percent for dogs, 3 percent for cats (perhaps why they need nine lives), and 1 percent for mice (perhaps why they’re eaten by cats)?
 If you guessed the prefrontal cortex (PFC), you’re right.

 The prefrontal cortex (PFC) is the most evolved part of the brain.
 It occupies the front third of the brain, behind the forehead.
-It’s divided into three sections: the dorsal lateral section (on the outside surface of the PFC), the inferior orbital section, (on the front undersurface of the brain), and the anterior cingulate gyrus, (which runs through the middle of the frontal lobes).

-The PFC is involved with:
+The PFC is involved with executive functions, such as:

 • Focus